Kris Morgan 3/20/2018

 Not only does intellectual property stifle competition, it is not in line with consistent property rights.
 The Mises Institute published the following in an article titled “The Fight Against Intellectual Property”: “…when government grants IP rights, it’s not really granting a property right in an idea, but is instead granting a monopoly on the right to use an idea for certain profitable purposes.
 If you own a copyright in a book, only you (or someone to whom you give permission) can produce and sell copies of that book.
 If you own a patent on an invention, only you (or someone to whom you give permission) can produce and sell the invention for a certain period of time.”

 No matter how beneficial it may seem to consumers and producers alike, allowing the government to grant monopolies to whomever they see fit leads to monopoly pricing, as we all witnessed when Martin Shkreli raised the price of an AIDS pill from $13.50 to $750.
 Parties in a sector of the economy, in this case prescription drugs, will become greedy, politicians will become corrupt, and the people/consumers will lose.
 Monopoly prices will rear their ugly heads as competition is cut at the neck and body-politic would lose its influence on its chosen leaders, as we have.
 Whatever language we wish to use; taking our country back, restoring democracy, eliminating cronyism, etc. we all know the unholy alliance between business and government has to end.

-Follow us on Facebook at www.facebook.com/askalibertarian
+Follow us at http://www.facebook.com/askalibertarian